What is Alopecia?

 The Common Causes For Male Alopecia

 There are several causes that have been known to cause hair loss in men.
-One of the main issues is a lack of hormones, or a drop in glandular secretions.
+One of the main issues is a lack of hormones or a drop in glandular secretions.
 For example, men over the age of 30 will lose testosterone as they age.
 This can directly affect hair follicles, resulting in hair loss.
-Other root causes could be in regards to steroid use, anemia, vitamin A deficiency, thyroid problems, and allergic reactions to shampoos, dyes, and other stimulus.
+Other root causes could be in regards to steroid use, anemia, vitamin A deficiency, thyroid problems, and allergic reactions to shampoos, dyes, and other stimuli.
 Aside from these common causes, men could also have a hereditary link to the issue overall.